squinkylabs/CVfunk-Modules/README.md

 # Comparator Stepper Module

-The Comparator Stepper combines comparator functionalities with a step sequencer to provide dynamic control over step signal generation.
+The Comparator Stepper combines comparator functionalities with a step sequencer to provide precise control over step signal generation.
 The stepper increments a voltage in a voltage window, and can be used to generate CV for fixed-interval scales of any width.

 ## Features

 - **Comparator with Adjustable Range**: Offers precision control over signal comparison, with adjustable bias and range parameters.
-- **Step Sequencing**: Incorporates a step sequencer that modulates output based on the comparator's result, enhancing rhythmic and melodic possibilities.
+- **Step Sequencing**: Incorporates a step sequencer that modulates output based on a step size parameter with window-range feedback from the connected comparator, enhancing rhythmic and melodic possibilities.
 - **Dynamic Step Modulation**: Features dynamic step size control, allowing for varied step increments influenced by external CV inputs.
 - **Dual Comparator Outputs**: Provides separate outputs for 'above threshold' and 'below threshold' signals, enabling diverse signal routing options.
 - **Visual Feedback**: Equipped with LED indicators for comparator status and step level, offering instant visual cues to the user.